Poland: Recommended vaccinations

 Footnotes:

-4. Administration within 24 hours after birth
+3. Administration within 24 hours after birth or before the child is discharged from the hospital.

 More information available at: